 When you do a virtual inspection, make sure that you take control and are not dictated by the agent whose main aim is to close the deal.
 After the initial walkthrough of the house, ask your agent or seller to show you the areas that you want to inspect further.
 In some instances, they might try to showcase certain parts of the house to shift your attention.

 To help you scrutinize the house further, ask your agent to send additional pictures and videos after a virtual home inspection.
 You can request footage and photos of the areas that you want to see more of.
 You may want to consider visiting the property yourself if there are unresolved issues.

 Will virtual home inspection become part of the new normal?

 The real estate industry is seeing a great opportunity in virtual tours as an added touch to property selling.
-In addition to maintaining social distancing policies, virtual home inspections can also create convenience and efficiency for both property agents and clients.
+In addition to maintaining social distancing policies, virtual home inspections can create convenience and efficiency for property agents and clients.

 It looks unlikely that virtual tours will replace physical and private inspections in the future.
 A physical visit remains a reliable way to influence a buyer’s decision on a listed property that involves a big cash outlay.
 Such a decision impacts not only financial aspects such as property taxes or mortgage loans but also how the buyer and his/her family’s living conditions in the coming months and years.

 However, a virtual home inspection is going to be a practical option for homebuyers who, in some cases, might not be able to physically visit the property.
 For instance, an interested buyer from a faraway province or a foreign buyer can conveniently check out houses without having to travel long distances.
 Virtual tours also widen a seller’s target audience.